MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
 ## Step 5 - Scripting

-You may use host apps to inject JavaScript code into WebView2 controls at runtime.
-You may task WebView2 to run arbitrary JavaScript or add initialization scripts.
+Use host apps to inject JavaScript code into WebView2 controls at runtime.
+You can task WebView2 to run arbitrary JavaScript or add initialization scripts.
 The injected JavaScript applies to all new top-level documents and any child frames until the JavaScript is removed.
 The injected JavaScript is run with specific timing.

 *   Run it after the creation of the global object.
 *   Run it before any other script included in the HTML document is run.